SamuelEarl/fanny-pack-ui-old/src/routes/get-started.svelte.md

 </style>
 ```

-The default theme should now be enabled when you start your app and you should have some utility functions available to you as well.
+The default theme should now be enabled when you start your app and you should have some utility classes available to you as well.
 Now you can edit the variables to create the theme you want.
 Read the notes at the top of the `fpui-theme.css` file for details.

 **IMPORTANT:** If you change any of the CSS variable values that use a length measurement (e.g. 10px, 20%, 0.5rem), then make sure to include the units after the value that you set (e.g. px, %, rem).
 Some of the CSS rules use the `calc()` function and they require a unit along with the length value in order to work properly.
 For example, this will work: `--fpui-border-radius: 5px;`, but this could break some styles: `--fpui-border-radius: 0;`.

 ## Step 4: Configure Media Queries
-* Create a `/src/assets/styles/media-queries.css` file.
+1. Create a `/src/assets/styles/media-queries.css` file.
-* Copy the code from this package's `fpui-media-queries.css` file and paste it into your `/src/assets/styles/media-queries.css` file.
+2. Copy the code from this package's `fpui-media-queries.css` file and paste it into your `/src/assets/styles/media-queries.css` file.
-* It is recommended to leave the `@custom-media` variable definitions as they are, but you can change any of the pixel values if you really need to.
-Just make sure that you change only the pixel values and nothing else otherwise the component styles could break.
+3. It is recommended to leave the `@custom-media` variable definitions as they are.
+However, if you really need to change any of the `@custom-media` queries, then make sure that you only change the pixel values.
+If you change any of the variable names or the `min-width` or `max-width` properties, then the component styles could break.
-* Install `postcss-preset-env`: `npm install --save-dev postcss-preset-env`
+4. Install `postcss-preset-env`: `npm install --save-dev postcss-preset-env`
-* Open your `svelte.config.js` file and make the following changes:
+5. Open your `svelte.config.js` file and make the following changes:

 Import `postcss-preset-env` at the top of the file: